 I have some Secret Squirrel plans I can’t talk about yet because I need to speak to some people not on the Board first, but I can tell you I intend to keep up the weekly update to the community on Fridays, support and assist our existing moderation teams with whatever they need, and create a central hub for all things Netrunner.
 To that end, I’ll be recruiting for some web developers shortly…

-Alice Rees – Equality, Diversity and Inclusion Team Lead (she/her, @shanodin)
+Alice Rees – Equality, Diversity and Inclusion Team Lead (they/them, @shanodin)

 I’ve been playing since a bit before Order and Chaos.
 I had some success early in my ANR career and haven’t so much as sniffed at a win since – but that hasn’t stopped me going all over the country and the world to play!
 It did give me a highly unfair reputation for killing people and stealing their money which I haven’t shaken off more than two years later!